 Georgiana Banita (University of Bamberg)

-Bernd Blaschke (Free University of Berlin)
+Bernd Blaschke (University of Bern)

 Nadja Gernalzick (Mainz University / University of Vienna)